 “You are skeptical,” Whelm noted.
 “That is understandable.
 I didn’t descend from the florent expecting to be believed.
 You will have the same proof all the others do.
 Then you will realize the respect you owe and I will forgive you your transgression in my glade.”
 Whelm swirled her hands around in the air, crafting something of light.
 Strands of color were pulled from the grass as well as the trees.
 She continued circling them, but it turned into a dance with the ball of light as her partner.

 She lifted it into the air and shook it, the ball shedding plumes of brilliant dust.
 Pearlen didn’t know how she created such illusions, but they certainly didn’t constitute proof of anything.
 It was just a light show.
-She tapped her goggles to adjust them, but burned the tip of her finger on one of their metal fasteners.
+She tapped her goggles to adjust them, but burned the tip of her finger on one of their metal fasteners, through the thinning mitt.
 The pain gave way to a sudden lurch in her shoulders that splashed water across the top of her goggles.
 It seemed she was moments from passing out from the heat.

 “Just tell us where Crib-ohlk is!” the girl demanded.
 She pulled Alast again, but he did not move.

 “Wait,” he said.
 His voice cracked, but not his certainty.
 She knew all too well that he would stand there and die if it meant learning something about whatever burned in the daily beat of the florent’s heart.
 “Are you not seeing this?”

 “It’s just light!” she argued, using a mitt to mop at her drenched brow.